Welcome

 The only reason to commit to my Bullshit Job was to earn money to pay for the things that actually mattered to me, and to keep house and home with my partner and to maintain a style of living that suited us both.
 Other than that, I saw no reason in doing anything other than to maintain the wishes of the bosses I answered to whom I knew had no idea about anything and whose greatest contribution to anything was to make a decision about something put to them, something that was not only their primary function but which was also something that nearly all of them avoided doing because the nanosecond they did so it would be absolutely and completely apparent that they were bereft of ideas, leadership and any of the other myriad traits that they lied about having in order to Get On.

 One thing that I was extremely conscious of was that my job did nothing to make anyone's life better (other than indirectly) and instead only served to make things a whole lot worse for a very small number indeed.
 In that, I really have little to offer other than a mild form of regret that I wish I had experienced when I was there.
 I just wish I had known the foresight to ask why I was doing what I was doing (not meaning 'the reward' but 'the action') and what made my life end up there in the end.
-Like a lot of working lives it was mostly shaped by a series of accidents and lucky interventions, rather than through any driving ambition of my own (something that I not only mistrust but also see as a character weakness i people who know that they are shoring up a dreadfully hollow existence otherwise) which I have always signally failed to demonstrate, and I am glad of that.
+Like a lot of working lives it was mostly shaped by a series of accidents and lucky interventions, rather than through any driving ambition of my own (something that I not only mistrust but also see as a character weakness in people who know that they are shoring up a dreadfully hollow existence otherwise) which I have always signally failed to demonstrate, and I am glad of that.
 Ambitious, competitive people are the sort that I instinctively shy away from for a number of reasons:

 2. Their competitive streak is not a streak, it's an emulsion.
 They cannot even play party games without getting over-excited about winning and downright sulky when they lose.
 I like to win these things as much as anyone, but the feeling of triumph might last about ten seconds after which I switch over to something else.
 I don't dwell on the outcome and - worse - do not conduct myself during the process as though my soul depended upon the way things pan out.
+(In that I may exclude backgammon which is a serious business)

 3. They have a great memory for their few victories in life, and a great deal of amnesia for the many defeats.
 We all have the latter.
 Deal with it and move on.
 One of the worst phrases was 'it was a learning experience', which is only valid if the learning actually happened and made you a better person.